 Area Fundamental requirements Effective date

 date of initial application.

 IFRS 16 "Leases" The new International rules on leases (IFRS 16) was approved on January 2016, which implies a significant change in approach to the applicable standard (IAS 17).
-Under this new standard, in the case of tenants, companies will be required to include most of the leases in their balance sheets, as both their assets and llabilities increase.
+Under this new standard, in the case of tenants, companies will be required to include most of the leases in their balance sheets, as both their assets and liabilities increase.
 In this new context, companies should record an Asset for the usage right the leased property and a Liability for the present value of the future minimum payments (also including the final payment of the property, as the case may be, and there are expectations that it will be incurred).
 Compared to current regulations, IFRS 16 eliminates classification of operating and financial leases.
+The amendment is not expected to have a significant effect on the Group's consolidated financial statements due to the fact that companies comprising it are lessors mainly.
 IFRS 16 comes into effect for financial years beginning on or after 1 January 2019.
-This standard shall apply in accordance with one of the following methods: a) Retroactively to all existing leases In the company on the date of initial application of this standard; or b) by applying the new standard only for those leases signed after the date of Initial application.
+This standard shall apply in accordance with one of the following methods: a) Retroactively to all existing leases in the company on the date of initial application of this standard; or b) by applying the new standard only for those leases signed after the date of initial application.